• Skip to primary navigation

 Instructions

 • Add ½ cup of broth to dried porcini mushrooms in a microwave safe bowl and microwave for about 1 minute until steaming.
 Let sit for about 5 minutes until softened.
-Drain and reserve liquid.
-Chop mushrooms until fine.
+Drain and reserve the liquid.
+Finely chop the mushrooms.

-• Add 1 tablespoon oil to a nonstick skillet over medium-high.
+• Add 1 tablespoon of oil to a nonstick skillet over medium-high heat.
 When hot, add fresh mushrooms and a pinch of salt and pepper and cover.
 Cook until the mushrooms have released their liquid, about 3 minutes.
-Uncover and cook until liquid has evaporated and mushrooms are browned, about 10 minutes.
-Transfer to a bowl and cover with tinfoil to keep warm.
+Uncover and cook until the liquid has evaporated and the mushrooms are browned, about 10 minutes.
+Transfer to a bowl and cover with foil to keep warm.

-• Heat a tablespoon of oil in the same skillet over medium-high heat and add shallots, flour, garlic, rosemary, dried mushrooms, a pinch of salt and pepper and cook until the shallots have softened.
+• Heat a tablespoon of oil in the same skillet over medium-high heat and add shallots, flour, garlic, rosemary, the reconstituted dried mushrooms, a pinch of salt and pepper.
+Cook until the shallots have softened.
 Stir in ¾ cup of Marsala, reserved mushroom liquid and ½ cup of broth.
 Cook until reduced and slightly thickened, about 5 minutes.

 • Reduce heat and whisk in butter a piece at a time.
 Next add parsley, lemon juice, the browned fresh mushrooms and 1 tablespoon Marsala.
 Season with salt and pepper.
 Slice steak and spoon sauce over steak.